Gas Average KM Calculator (km/l)

 8 .
 Air conditioning:

 The amount of oil needed to run the air conditioner is a major source of fuel economy loss in very hot areas.
 Because of the AC, a car’s fuel efficiency might decrease by 25% in warm conditions.
-Since AC systems operate more efficiently when the car is moving, it might be beneficial to keep the AC from being turned on too high, especially when it is idling.
+Since AC systems operate more efficiently when the vehicle is moving, it might be beneficial to keep the AC from being turned on too high, especially when it is idling.

 9 .
 Steer clear of needless idling—